Sessions and Channels

 Arguments

-sshchan: TheSshChannelto poll.throw=true: Whether to throw an exception ifSSH_ERRORis returned.
+sshchan: TheSshChannelto wait on.throw=true: Whether to throw an exception ifSSH_ERRORis returned.

 Check if the channel holds a valid pointer to a lib.ssh_channel.